Introduction to Separation Anxiety in Dogs

 Do you think twice before leaving your dog alone?

 Well, you are not the only dog owner dealing with this dilemma.
-Dogs of almost all breeds tend to act destructive when their owners leave them on their own.
+Dogs of almost all breeds tend to act destructively when their owners leave them on their own.
 As a result of their uneasiness with the situation, dogs start exhibiting certain behaviors and symptoms.

 While effective training can address some of these issues, some symptoms point to considerable suffering.
 Therefore, you need to understand the basics of separation anxiety in dogs.
 Otherwise, you might not be able to keep your pet pooch calm in your absence.